otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-node-js-rest-api-1.md

 export default router; // You do not need to enclose router in curly braces
 ```

+`export default router;` is an example of a default export.
+It means that when you import `routes/institutions.js` in `app.js`, you can use whatever name you want as the import name.
+Also, much like the name export, you can change the name using an alias.

 ## Entry point

 In the root directory, create a new file called `app.js`.
 It is your **REST API's** entry point.
 Open a terminal and run the following command: